michelgrootjans/explaining-flow/readme.md

 - Cycle time: **20 days per story**
 - WIP: **9 stories with peaks of 16**

-#### scenario 5: let's stack the deck to make development the slowest in the process
+### Let's stack the deck to make development the slowest in the process
 We're now going to shift the effort a little.The total amount of work for each story is still 6, but the distribution is now:
 - **1** day of ux on average
 - **3** days of dev on average